 For World and Continental Championships, each competitor will have four (4) preliminary flights (schedule F3P-AP), with the best three normalised scores to determine the preliminary ranking.
 The top 25% (twenty-five percent) of the classified competitors with a minimum of ten (10) will have three (3) additional flights.
-These final flights will be flown as a known, finals schedule (schedule as one score.
+These final flights will be flown as a known, finals schedule (schedule

+F3P-AF).
+The total of the best three preliminary flights normalised again to 1000 points will count as one score.
 This score and the three finals scores will give four (4) normalised scores.
 The sum of the three best will give the final classification.
 In the case of a tie, the sum of all the four (4) scores will determine the winner.